khalidMesbah/Storefront-Backend/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

 > ## Tasks
-- [ ] complete the PROJECT SPECIFICATION in the rub
-- [ ] Draft a database schema that covers all the data requirements.
-- [ ] Draft a map of endpoints to expose for the frontend.
-- [ ] Create a connection to a Postgres database from the provided Node application.
-- [ ] Add tables and columns according to the database schema doc.
-- [ ] Create models that facilitate CRUD operations on the database tables.
 - [ ] Create a test suite for each model in Jasmine.
-- [ ] Create handler files for each model.
 - [ ] In each handler file, create RESTful endpoints for each model method.
 - [ ] Create a test suite that covers each endpoint with Jasmine.
 - [ ] You need to install the docker using the docker-compose.yml file provided in the repo.
 Note that you may need to update this file to fit your computer in order to use it locally.